MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Experiments

 \subsection{Baselines}

-\textbf{SimBERT } assign labels to words according to cosine similarity of word embedding of a fixed BERT.
-For each word $x_i$ , SimBERT ﬁnds the most similar word $x_k$ in the support set and assign $x_k$'s label to $x_i$.
+\textbf{SimBERT. } It assigns labels to words according to the cosine similarity of word embedding of a fixed BERT.
+For each word $x_i$, SimBERT ﬁnds the most similar word $x_k$ in the support set and assigns $x_k$'s label to $x_i$.

-\textbf{TransferBERT } directly transfer the knowledge from source domain to target domain by parameter sharing.
-We pretrain it on source domain and select the best model on the same validation set of our model.
+\textbf{TransferBERT. } It directly transfers the knowledge from the source domain to the target domain by parameter sharing.
+We train it on the source domain and select the best model on the same validation set of our model.
 Before evaluation, we ﬁne-tune it on the target domain support set.

-\textbf{L-TapNet+CDT+PWE } \citep{hou2020fewshot} one of strong baselines for few-shot slot tagging, which enhance the WarmProtoZero(WPZ) \citep{Fritzler_2019} model with label name representation and incorporate it into the proposed CRF framework.
+\textbf{L-TapNet+CDT+PWE } \cite{hou2020fewshot} one of the strong baselines for few-shot slot tagging, which enhances the WarmProtoZero(WPZ) \cite{Fritzler_2019} model with label name representation and incorporate it into the proposed CRF framework.

-\textbf{L-ProtoNet+CDT+VPB } \citep{zhu2020vector} current state-of-the-art metric-based meta-learning, which investigates the different distance functions and utilizes the distance function VPB to boost the performance of the model.
+\textbf{L-ProtoNet+CDT+VPB } \cite{zhu2020vector} current state-of-the-art metric-based meta-learning, which investigates the different distance functions and utilizes the distance function VPB to boost the performance of the model.

-\textbf{Coach} \citep{liu-etal-2020-coach}: current state-of-the-art optimization-based meta-learning method, which incorporates template regular loss and slot description information.
-It is noted there are more labeled samples in the support set of target domain in our setting.
-For the sake of fair peer comparison, we randomly choose one support set from target domain to fine-tune the model.
+\textbf{Coach} \cite{liu-etal-2020-coach} Coarse-to-fine approach (Coach) for cross-domain slot filling, which is a current state-of-the-art few-shot fine-tuning method incorporating template regular loss and slot description information.